 As a teacher and educationalist he has participated in projects in Uganda, South Africa and India.
 His writing on history and current affairs has featured on several Channel4 websites and in many print publications including the Guardian, New Statesman, Red Pepper, Morning Star and Time Out.
 He is the author of Battle for the East End: Jewish responses to fascism in the 1930s, (Five Leaves Publications, 2011) and Rebel Footprints: a guide to uncovering London’s radical history (Pluto Press, 2015)

 David worked in the East End as a warehouseperson in the mid-1970s, and again in the late 1970s and worked as Publications Officer for the Runnymede Trust in the late 1980s when they were based just off Brick Lane.

-He has a longstanding commitment to Yiddish – the mother tongue of many of the East End’s Jewish immigrants – though more recently he has been been learning Swahili, a language of some newer immigrants to East London.
-He has been a frequent visitor to West Ham’s football ground since 1966 and is a regular columnist for OLAS, the West Ham football fanzine for the last decade of its existence.
+He has a longstanding commitment to Yiddish – the mother tongue of many of the East End’s Jewish immigrants – though more recently he has been been learning Stylheti Bengali and Swahili, languages of some newer immigrants to East London.
+He was a frequent visitor to West Ham’s football ground from 1966-2017 and was a regular columnist for OLAS, the West Ham football fanzine for the last decade of its existence.

 David acknowledges a huge debt of gratitude to the late Professor Bill Fishman, an innovative and inspirational social historian, and author of East End Jewish Radicals, The Streets of East London and East End 1888, who pioneered historical walks through London’s East End.
 David went on one of Bill’s walks in the mid-1980s and is very proud to continue to walk in his footsteps.
 Read David’s obituary for Bill Fishman.